BlogCategoriesCompareAbout

 Configuration requires specifying which directories the server can access.
 Create a configuration file that lists allowed paths and access permissions.
 This security-first approach prevents unauthorized file access while enabling AI tool functionality.

-Cursor configuration involves adding MCP server details to the editor settings.
+Cursor configuration involves adding MCP server details to editor settings.
 Navigate to Cursor Settings → MCP Servers and add your filesystem server configuration.
-Include the server executable path, allowed directories, and any security parameters.
+Include the server executable path, allowed directories, and security parameters.

 json